Seventy-Odd Steps to a Totally Awesome Quilt

 ( 71 ) Spend several months getting new house settled to the point where you feel comfortable taking time to sew again.

-( 72 ) Realize that your son’s birthday is coming up fast.
-Decide to get quilt finished for his birthday.
+( 72 ) Realize that your son’s birthday is coming up in the fall.
+Decide to get quilt finished so you can give it to him for his birthday.

 ( 73 ) Spend 52 minutes trying to find the quilt.